History of Fox News: 2010s

+On March 19, 2019, the day before The Walt Disney Company completed its acquisition of 21st Century Fox, Fox's news and sports channels were spun off into Fox Corporation.

+A series of lawsuits also dogged Fox News.
+Gretchen Carlson, claimed pervasive sexism Fox News and filed a sexual harassment against the CEO Roger Ailes.
+Ailes denied the allegations but resigned in that same month.
+21st Century Fox settled the lawsuit, reportedly for $20 million, and issued a public apology.
+Fox News also dropped its "Fair and Balanced" motto, replacing it with "Most Watched, Most Trusted" allegedly due to its ties with Ailes' leadership.
+"We Report, You Decide" was not officially dropped and occasionally makes appearances.
+Bill O'Reilly was also accused in several sexual harassment lawsuits, though the Fox host denied any wrongdoing, O'Reilly and Fox News settled for more 32 million and he also left the channel soon after.

 2020s

 Fox News ended 2020 as the most-watched network in cable news history.
 However, in January 2021, after the U.S. Capitol attack, it was less watched than CNN and MSNBC for three straight days, which had not happened since September 2000.
+By 2020, Rupert Murdoch's relationship with Trump soured while the network's hosts continued to promote his agenda.
+Following the attack, emails obtained from Fox News' lawsuit over falsely claiming fraud with Dominion voting machines revealed Murdoch said "we want to make Trump a non person".
+However, following the Republican Party's re-embrace of Trump, Murdoch did so as well.

 In August 2021, Fox required compulsory reporting of COVID-19 vaccination status from employees, despite prominent Fox personalities Tucker Carlson and Sean Hannity being opposed to mandatory reporting of COVID-19 vaccination status.

+Fox News host, Tucker Carlson's departure in April 2023 sent shares of Fox News parent Fox Corp. down more than 3 percent.
+In total, Carlson's show earned $77.5 million in ad revenue in 2022, according to Vivvixx data.

+Trump's second term featured 23 current and former Fox News hosts appointed and nominated to serve in positions in his administration.

 Programming

 The Edge

 Hosted by Paula Zahn, The Edge was one of the original programs on the network, focusing on talk between the host and newsmakers, like other programs on the network at the time.
 During the program's later years, John Gibson became host when the network discovered Zahn was in the midst of contract negotiations with CNN.
 The show was cancelled in 2002.